This is a limited edition game. Don't wait to order!

 Or phone call (570) 342 5555

-SET OF 14 EXTRA PAWNS $20.
+SET OF 14 PAWNS THAT MAKES THE GAME SO MUCH MORE FUN AND EXCITING! $20.
 US SHIPPING INCLUDED.
-2-6-9 are needed to play the game.
 The game comes with 6 ordinary standard pawns as well.
-We have 14 extra "Houdini" related pawns tp make the game more fun.
-There are 14 in case you loose or break any.
-A fan, Kenny Biddle, put up a picture of them on his facebook page.
+But wee have 14 extra "Houdini" related pawns tp make the game a lot more fun.
+A fan, Kenny Biddle, put up this cropped picture of the pawns on his facebook page.

 One of Houdini's earliest acts, promotion and poster was as The King of Cards.
 So we have a pawn in the shape of a playing card for each game.